Crochet turtle hat pattern

 Quick answer

-This crochet turtle hat pattern is a top-down beanie worked in the round with basic double crochet stitches and includes baby, toddler, child, and adult sizes.
-After the hat is finished, you’ll crochet simple face pieces (eyes, cheeks, and feet) and sew them on to create the turtle look.
+This crochet turtle hat pattern is a beginner-friendly beanie worked from the top down in the round using basic double crochet stitches, worsted weight yarn (#4), and an I-9 (5.5 mm) crochet hook.
+It includes baby, toddler, child, and adult sizes and is finished with simple turtle face pieces like the eyes, cheeks, and feet.

 Why you’ll love this pattern